atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 [130]

 ---

 ## CHAP.
 XV.

->The princess returns to Plivio—Having obtained sufficient proofs of his constancy and affection, she acknowledges her passion for him, and meets with a suitable return.
+> The princess returns to Plivio—Having obtained sufficient proofs of his constancy and affection, she acknowledges her passion for him, and meets with a suitable return.

-PLIVIO was greatly astonished at her ungenerous treatment, yet determined to wait for her return;—and taking a book in his hand, he sat himself down to read, in order to divert his melancholy.—In a short time, however, the princess returned, and pretending astonishment to see him present, forgetting her former behaviour, asked him pleasantly, what wind brought him thither?—To which, with a deep sigh, he replied;——
+Plivio was greatly astonished at her ungenerous treatment, yet determined to wait for her return;—and taking a book in his hand, he sat himself down to read, in order to divert his melancholy.—In a short time, however, the princess returned, and pretending astonishment to see him present, forgetting her former behaviour, asked him pleasantly, what wind brought him thither?—To which, with a deep sigh, he replied;—
 [131]

 “Madam,

-“It is your cruelty that hath created my sorrows, and if you did not triumph over my misery, you would, with justice, pity my unhappy situation;—therefore, madam, I beseech you, be not prolix in those favours you are pleased to bestow on me, but rather let me know my destiny, whether 1 shall live your admirer, or die your martyr.”
+It is your cruelty that hath created my sorrows, and if you did not triumph over my misery, you would, with justice, pity my unhappy situation;—therefore, madam, I beseech you, be not prolix in those favours you are pleased to bestow on me, but rather let me know my destiny, whether 1 shall live your admirer, or die your martyr.”

 The princess observing with what fervent zeal he pleaded, instantly returned him this answer: